 Custom template file

-The option to use the custom template file can be selected if a user has previously created a Word document (a template) that typically contains all not-project-specific information, and in place of project-specific information, such as tables of results, plots or settings used in a project, it contains placeholders.
-Placeholders are strings that will be replaced by tables, plots and settings during the report generation process.
-The placeholders contain settings about information displayed in tables and plots.
+The option to use the custom template file can be selected if a user has previously created a Word document (a template) that typically contains placeholders to be replaced by project-specific information, such as tables of results, plots or settings used in a project.
+Placeholders are strings with a specific syntax that define the settings and layout with which tables and plots will be generated during the report generation process.

 For example, in the picture below, a template file on the right contains a placeholder for the observed data plot.
-So, after report generation, the report file on the right contains a plot instead of this placeholder.
+So, after report generation, the report file on the right contains a plot for the observed data instead of this placeholder.

 There are three types of placeholders that can be used:

-Placeholders can be generated in their entirety through the interface, using Copy reporting placeholder () button which can be found next to every plot and results table.
-Clicking on this button will generate a placeholder that can be copied in a template file and will be replaced by the table or plot, exactly as they are shown in the interface, with all stratification options and display settings applied.
+Placeholders do not need to be written by the users.
+They can be generated through the interface, using the Copy reporting placeholder () button which can be found next to every plot and results table.
+Clicking on this button will display the corresponding placeholder in a pop-up window.
+The displayed placeholder can then be copied to a template file and will be replaced by the table or plot, exactly as they are shown in the interface, with all stratification options and display settings applied.

 If we now close the pop-up, enable legend and open the pop-up again, the placeholder will contain the enabled legend setting and, if we put the placeholder in a report template, the generated plot will have a legend present in its corner, as shown in the screenshot on the right.